April 4 – New restrictions due massive tourism to the Island

-First, you will need to complete a Travel Declaration Form online (either in English or Spanish).
-If you fail to do so, there is still the possibility to do it at the airport, but there may be delays or other complications.
+First, visitors will need to complete a Travel Declaration Form online (either in English or Spanish).
+If they fail to do so, there is still the possibility to do it at the airport, but there may be delays or other complications.

-Once you upload your test results to your Travel Declaration Form online (links above) you will receive an Airport Exit Confirmation Number and QR code.
-Without these two you won’t be allowed to leave the airport.
+Once visitors upload their test results to their Travel Declaration Form online (links above) they will receive an Airport Exit Confirmation Number and QR code.
+Without these two travelers won’t be allowed to leave the airport.

 What type of COVID-19 test is required to enter Puerto Rico?